Links on Android Authority may earn us a commission. Learn more.

 The importance of video conferencing software has increased exponentially in the past couple of years, and one of the best options around is Google Meet.
 The software replaces previous products like Duo and Hangouts Meet, but it works slightly differently and has special features for more advanced users.

 So how do you use Google Meet, and what special features does it offer?
-Keep reading for a comprehensive primer, plus a few recommendations for Chrome extensions to make the experience even better.
+Keep reading for a comprehensive primer and a few Chrome extension recommendations to improve the experience.

 Read more: Zoom versus Google Hangouts Meet